AhoyISki/duat/book/src/scripting-duat/pass.md

 This type is responsible for displaying everything on screen, by taking the `&Text` out ofevery widget and printing it on their respective `RwArea`s.

-The most common `Handle` you will encounter is the `Handle<Buffer>`, shorthanded to just `Handle`.
-You are able to freely modify it whenever you have access to an `&mut Pass`:
+The most common `Handle` you will encounter is the `Handle<Buffer>`.
+You are able to freely modify it whenever you have access to a `&mut Pass`:

 ```rust
 use duat::prelude::*;